Goalpara region: People

-A majority of the people belong to Koch Rajbanshi speaking Rangpuri language who are converts from Mech, Rabha communities in earlier times.
-Goalpariya dialect spoken here is a part of Rajbongshi which is a constituent of the Assamese language.
-Assamese Brahmins and Kayastha communities are small, and even the Kalitas, who have a dominating presence in the adjoining Kamrup region, are not as significant.
+A majority of the people are Rabha and Mech and Garo communities from earlier times.
+The Goalpariya dialect and Rabha language spoken here is a part of Rajbongshi and Rabha.
+Assamese Brahmin and Kayastha communities are small, and even the Kalitas, who have a dominating presence in the adjoining Kamrup region, are not as significant.

 The Bodos form a strong presence in the region.
-Traditionally, they are called Kacharis in the south and in the rest of Assam, but called Mech in the north bank of the Brahmaputra River and the whole of North Bengal.
-Their strongest presence is in the present Kokrajhar district in the north bank.
-The Rabhas, who along with the Bodos, are a semi-Hinduized group concentrated in the south bank.
+Traditionally, they are called Kacharis in the south and in the rest of Assam, but called Mech on the north bank of the Brahmaputra River and the whole of North Bengal.
+Their strongest presence is in the present Kokrajhar district on the north bank.
+The Rabhas, along with the Bodos, are a semi-Hinduized group concentrated in the south bank.
 The Garos and the Hajongs too are not insignificant in the south.
-The indigenous Keot (Kaibarta) people are present near the wetlands and riverine areas both in the North and South Bank.

-The Muslim population, which is not insignificant, a distinction is made between the local indigenous (deshi) communities that are descendants of ethnic groups convert, and non-local immigrant (bhatiya) who have immigrated in recent times from downstream East Bengal (Bangladesh).
+As for the Muslim population, which is not insignificant, a distinction is made between the local indigenous (deshi) communities that are descendants of convert ethnic groups, and non-local (bhatiya) who have immigrated in recent times from downstream in East Bengal (Bangladesh).